nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 ### `--temporary`

 Tells the updater it's run as a temporary child process to avoid blocking an in-progress setup procedure by locking the origin file.
 If this flag is present, certain commands (like `--install`) are ignored.
-It is not recommended to be specified by the user.

 ## Self-Updater